spacelift-io/user-documentation/docs/concepts/worker-pools/kubernetes-workers.md

 If you don't want to use auto-registration, create the WorkerPool [manually](#manual-registration) in Spacelift and save its secrets on the cluster.

-### Auto-Registration
+### Auto-registration

 With auto-registration, the controller automatically creates and manages worker pools in Spacelift without requiring manual setup steps in the UI.

 When you create a WorkerPool resource without token and privateKey credentials, the controller handles the complete lifecycle: it registers the pool with Spacelift, generates the required credentials, stores them securely in Kubernetes secrets, and manages ongoing operations.

 This approach enables true GitOps workflows where worker pools can be provisioned declaratively alongside other infrastructure.
 There's no need to coordinate between the Spacelift UI and your Kubernetes deployment, eliminating potential errors and simplifying automation.

 !!! warning
-    When using auto registration, it's impossible to update and reset the workerpool from the Spacelift UI.
-The reason for that is to make obvious that the pool is managed from the cluster, and avoid conflicts by forcing a single source of truth.
+    When using auto-registration, you cannot update and reset the workerpool from the Spacelift UI.
+This makes it obvious that the pool is managed from the cluster, and avoid conflicts by forcing a single source of truth.

-#### Create an API Key
+#### Create an API key

-For auto registration to work, you need to create a Spacelift API key to allow the controller to manage worker pools in Spacelift.
+For auto-registration to work, you need to create a Spacelift API key to allow the controller to manage worker pools in Spacelift.

 This key should be granted the `Worker pool controller` role for the space that your worker pool will be created in, and needs to be stored in a secret called `spacelift-api-credentials` in the same namespace as the Kubernetes controller (by default `spacelift-worker-controller-system`).

 === "Regular API key"